Types of Gold Karat, Colour, Purity, Plating and Jewellery

 2. How can you tell if gold is real?

 Look for a hallmark, a small engraved stamp indicating the karat (like 22K or 18K).
-Shayn’s gold jewellery is BIS-hallmarked, ensuring you receive certified purity and authenticity with every piece.
+BIS-hallmarked, ensuring you receive certified purity and authenticity with every piece.

 3. Which type of gold is most valuable?